Envirometrix/BigSpatialDataR/README.md

     ##
     ## Type:                             Regression
     ## Number of trees:                  85
-    ## Sample size:                      46016
+    ## Sample size:                      46017
     ## Number of independent variables:  5
     ## Mtry:                             2
     ## Target node size:                 5
     ## Variable importance mode:         impurity
+    ## Splitrule:                        variance
-    ## OOB prediction error (MSE):       944.2905
+    ## OOB prediction error (MSE):       955.4671
-    ## R squared (OOB):                  0.9970986
+    ## R squared (OOB):                  0.9970578

-this is a highly accurate model with R-square above 0.99 (but with an RMSE of 30 m!) and where the most important bands are NED and AW3D30 elevation maps:
+this is a highly accurate model with R-square above 0.99 (but with an RMSE of 30 m\!) and where the most important bands are NED and AW3D30 elevation maps:

 ``` r
 xl1.P <- as.list(ranger::importance(m.DLSM))